DIN-Foundation/bcs-ntnu-2021/report/02-requirements.md

 - Only support one cryptographic-method - x25519/ed25519

-## 2.x Scenario

-All functional requirements are written solve the following scenario:

->The norwegian driver license issuer, Statens Vegvesen, is considering to start issuing it's driver licenses as verifiable credentials (VCs).
-Statens Vegvesen is not sure if verifiable credentials is the future yet, but are willing to try and dip it's toes in the water.
-Statens vegvesen will still issue credentials in the traditional way for the forseeable future.
->
->What Statens Veivesen want is a proof-of-concept SSI-application which will issue, hold and verify driver-licenses.
-They are hoping that this will bootstrap SSI in Norway, as this will enable other individuals and organizations to start experimenting with holding and verifying a serious credentials which actually are useful.
->
->The proof-of-concept may demonstrate, that a driver license as a verifiable credential could be considered on par, legally speaking, with traditional driver licenses.
->
->Statens Vegvesen wants the application to follow open standards which will enable the application to be agnostic about where and how credentials are issued, stored and verified.
-In other words Statens Vegvesen want to avoid the application to be locked to a specific ledger and a specific wallet.

 ## 2.x Functional Requirements Writing Style

 The functional requirement are written with User-Stories as titles, with BDD-style tests as descriptions.
 BDD-style tests are written in a way that is easy to translate to a code-test.
 The BDD-style tests are also easy for a human to follow, if a human wants to do a manual test.
+For an introduction to BDD, read Dan North's original post about BDD here: https://dannorth.net/introducing-bdd/.

 Making the bridge between requirements and manual or automated tests as small as possible, saves time later in the development process.
 It also makes the gap between technical and non-technical team-members as small as possible, making it possible to iterate on the requirements faster.
 Requirements are usually developed by non-technical people.
 If they can write in a way that is as structured as possible, it will be benefitial to everyone on the team.